Book of Gates: The Hours of the Book of Gates

 Hour 6: Once he has been judged, Ra passes through the gateway.
 There, Ra is rejoined with his ba.
 In this scene we see mummies with tridents protecting Ra from the serpent Apep as he is reuniting with his ba.
 As Ra rejoins his ba he breathes life into the mummies that guard him, granting them their resurrection.
-At the end of the scene Ra is casts his enemies into the flames of the Lake of Fire.
+At the end of the scene Ra casts his enemies into the flames of the Lake of Fire.

 Hour 7: Ra passes through the gate guarded by "One Who Seizes with His Eye."
 In this scene Ra comes before twelve men who carry ma ’at feathers depicting they have been judged to be true and good.
 These twelve are offered libations for the afterlife.
 It is also depicted that those that were judged to be evil are tied to jackal-headed stakes of Geb, awaiting their punishment.
 The scene also shows those that have been judged as true tending to fields of grain with Ra presiding over them.
 This represents the manifestation of a bountiful harvest year in the upperworld.

 Hour 8: The next gate Ra passes is guarded by nine gods just inside the door.
 The serpent guarding the door is named “Closed of Eye.”
 Through the door, Ra is greeted with deities holding a long rope from Aken.
 These rope bearers bring forth the hours of the day.
 They tie up Aken and give praise to Ra.